What Is Prolotherapy?

 How Does Prolotherapy Work?

 Injection of the prolotherapy solution into the injured area creates a mild controlled inflammatory response, which in turn recruits the body’s natural repair mechanisms and starts a healing cascade.
 The growth and regeneration of new ligaments and tendons are initiated.
 Any further and subsequent treatments will repeat this proliferative process, and therefore restoring strength and function.

 The most commonly used solution is a mixture of dextrose and an anesthetic agent such as procaine or lidocaine diluted with normal saline.

 Is Prolotherapy Safe?

-It is safe when performed by a certified and trained prolotherapist, who has in depth knowledge of the anatomy.
-The use of needles involves risks, that are no different that those of conventional injections, but generally complications are rare.
+It is safe when performed by a certified and trained prolotherapist, who has in-depth knowledge of anatomy.
+The use of needles involves risks, that are no different from those of conventional injections, but generally, complications are rare.

 Do The Injections Hurt?